aswdevz/asw/readme.txt

 display program version

 ========================================
-The vjoy axis identifiers presently are:
+The axis identifiers in vjoy v2.1.8 are:
 ========================================
 Axis     Value
 X        0x30